You know the old saying — “Everything worth having is worth working for”?

 That’s why we need a blogging framework.

-If you’re just getting started in the blogging world, coming up with a strategy to get your blog going can feel totally overwhelming.
-I mean, have you seen how much information is out there about blogging?
+If you’re just getting started in the online business world, coming up with a strategy to get your business going can feel totally overwhelming.
+I mean, have you seen how much information is out there about online business and content marketing?
 Sure, it’s great that we have so much information at our fingertips… but I think it’s safe to say we’ve crossed over from “helpful amount of information” to “too much of a good thing”.

-Just do a quick Google search on “how to start a blog” or “how to make money blogging” — there are literally millions of results!
+Just do a quick Google search on “how to start an online business” or “how to make money online” — there are literally millions of results!
 And those millions of results equate to millions of people telling you what to do — and they all seem to say something else.

 So we end up bookmarking every page, filling up our Evernote files, and completely overloading our brains with information.